Algae in Ohio pond nearly wipes out family of dogs

 The Cotrells hadn’t been able to treat the water because of the large amount of rain this spring and the pond continuously overflowed.

-Forshay said to never let you animal drink water with algae in it.
+Forshay stressed to never let your animal drink water with algae in it.

 “Just assume the worst,” he said in an interview with NBC4i.com.
 “It’s too difficult and expensive to test.”